THE PATH OF STILLNESS

 ASPIRATION

 The above verses embody the heart´s aspiration to help others that is the only and authentic motivation for entering and sustaining strict retreat: bodhicitta, or the aspiration to become enlightened in order to free all beings of suffering and its causes, which leads one to engage in the long process of fathoming the nature of consciousness, of our Buddha nature, through precise, rigorous and demanding methods of meditative practice.I haven´t been gifted with great meditation abilities, and my path has been and continues to be blessed with many obstacles, so the task seems monumental, unattainable...
-But through my dedication over the years, a sense has been has been developing of what might be possible if you persevere; this, together with my absolute trust in the teachings of the Düdjom lineage, nurture my resolve and my dedication to this path.
+But through my dedication over the years, a sense has been developing of what might be possible if you persevere; this, together with my absolute trust in the teachings of the Düdjom lineage, nurture my resolve and my dedication to this path.
 Whether I´ll become enlightened in this life, I don´t know, but I have no doubt devoting it to trying is the worthiest journey that I can undertake.

 ACTION